aguang/website/_posts/2018-02-28-travis-ci-for-python-and-r.md

 (python3.4.6) travis@57726524d0db:~/transmissim$
 ~~~

 So, now run all of the commands in the job log, figure out where your error is in your `.travis.yml` file, and fix it.
-Easy peasy, theoretically. :) In reality I'm still trying to figure out why I have so many dependency conflicts. :)))
+Easy peasy, theoretically. :) In reality I'm often still spending quite a while trying to figure out why I have so many dependency conflicts. :))) For today's case it ultimately ended up being that `conda install -c bioconda dendropy` only gives `dendropy/4.2.0` while `pip install dendropy` gives `dendropy/4.3.0`, and there's a bug that affects our code which was resolved in `dendropy/4.3.0`.
+But that's fixed now, so all's well that end's well.